adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 PropertyInfo:
 ```

-The `.align 4` instruction tells the assembler to create an address for the following label where the last 4 bits are 0 (this is also called 16-byte aligned).
+The `.align 4` instruction tells the assembler to create an address for the following label that has last 4 bits set to 0 (this is also called 16-byte aligned).
 This is necessary so we can use this address in the message we leave in the mailbox.

-Then we can define our message data:
+Now we can define our message data.

 ```Assembly
   .int PropertyInfoEnd - PropertyInfo